Sign up to our mailing list to discover the future of beauty and wellness.

 Nootropics, sometimes referred to as smart drugs, are natural compounds that can improve cognitive function and brain health in otherwise healthy people.
 Nootropics are growing in popularity as our world becomes ever more competitive and everyone is looking for an edge.

 Nootropics are generally taken in supplement form and can be used to improve a whole spectrum of facets of wellbeing, including memory, mood, focus, creativity, motivation and concentration.
-Nootropics are often taken for their stress relieving properties.
+Nootropics are often taken for their stress relieving properties and can be combined together for better results; the LYMA supplement contains a powerful, proven and safe nootropics stack to support a healthy brain and relieve some of the symptoms associated with anxiety.

 Nootropics really come into their own in reducing stress and anxiety.
-If you sense that stress and anxiety are getting the better of you, then consider taking nootropics for stress relief and anxiety management.
+If you sense that stress, anxiety or depression are getting the better of you, then consider taking nootropics for stress relief and anxiety management.
+There are many types of nootropics that are said to help maintain healthy mental and psychological functions out there, such as:

-First and foremost, L-theanine elevates levels of GABA (a neurotransmitter responsible for reducing neuronal excitability), as well as emotion-regulating neurotransmitters serotonin and dopamine in the brain.
+It gets to work in a couple of ways.
+Similarly to ashwagandha, L-theanine elevates levels of GABA (a neurotransmitter responsible for reducing neuronal excitability), as well as the emotion-regulating neurotransmitters serotonin and dopamine.

-Second, L-theanine enhances alpha brain waves, the electromagnetic brain waves that are associated with experiencing a feeling of ‘wakeful relaxation.’
-Alpha brain waves are the brain waves that kick in when you’re meditating, doing something creative, or allowing yourself to indulge in the magic of daydreaming.
+L-theanine also enhances alpha brain waves, the electromagnetic brain waves that are associated with experiencing a feeling of ‘wakeful relaxation.’
+Alpha brain waves kick in when you’re meditating, doing something creative, or allowing yourself to indulge in the magic of daydreaming.

 If you suffer with insomnia, L-theanine could help you to fall asleep faster and stay asleep for longer.
 Research has shown that L-theanine can help to promote the relaxation necessary for a good night’s sleep.